VertiSelector: Automatic Curriculum Learning for Wheeled Mobility on Vertically Challenging Terrain: Method

 \subsection{\texttt{VW-Chrono}}

 To create a realistic simulation environment for vertically challenging terrain, we first collect elevation map data~\cite{miki2022elevation} using our physical Verti-4-Wheeler (V4W) on a custom-built indoor testbed.
 This testbed consists of hundreds of randomly distributed and stacked rocks and boulders, with an average size of 30cm, matching the scale of the V4W.
 The test course measures 3.1$\times$1.3m, with the highest elevation reaching up to 0.5m, more than twice the height of the vehicle (Fig.~\ref{VW-chrono} middle).
+We generate a $150 \times 150$ synthetic grayscale elevation map as part of state space to represent real terrain elevation distribution.

 Within the Chrono multi-physics simulation engine, we generate a triangular mesh by assigning a vertex to each pixel of the elevation map.
 The mesh vertices are then vertically adjusted to align with the specified elevation values in the elevation map.
 Finally, the mesh is scaled to match the given spatial extents (Fig.~\ref{VW-chrono} around).
 To simulate the interaction between the terrain and the vehicle's wheels, we set the friction coefficient of the terrain material using Chrono's built-in material properties.
 The friction coefficient is set to 0.9, and the restitution coefficient is set to 0.01.
 These values are carefully chosen to represent a realistic off-road terrain surface, considering factors such as tire grip and surface deformation.
 By following this methodology, we create a highly accurate and realistic simulation environment that closely mimics the vertically challenging terrain encountered by the V4W in real-world scenarios.